DarkShadow-hash/SLM-and-LLM-deployment-solution-on-CPU-architectures/README.md

 - Integrate FastAPI to allow models to be used in web applications

 - Allow real inference instead of simulating one (necessary in the development phase we unfortunately never left because we lacked time)

+- Make our solution fully available from an API

 -	Use advanced download tools like aria2c to improve speed